gts1234/Furlenco-Assignment-/README.md

 Features Added:<br />
 1.Login With Facebook Plugin.<br />
 2.Create a Playlist.<br />
-3.Can Browse through all playlists shared and created by user.<br />
+3.Browse through all playlists shared and created by user.<br />
-4.Can Edit Playlist like Adding and Removing songs.<br />
+4.Edit Playlist like Adding and Removing songs.<br />
 5.Songs can be embedded from Soundcloud and Youtube.<br />
 6.Share Playlist with friends.<br />
 7.Play Song and Enjoy.<br />
-NOTE-Hosting used for website has less resources.I apologize for extra delay in testing assignment.
+NOTE-Hosting used for website has less resources.I apologize for extra delay in testing assignment.<br />

 Bonus Features:<br />
 1.Search is provided.<br />